LangilleLab/microbiome_helper/README.md

 16S Workflow
 ------------

-*Note that this workflow starts with raw paired-end MiSeq data in demultiplexed fastq format.*
+*Note that this workflow starts with raw paired-end MiSeq data in demultiplexed fastq format assumed to be located within a folder called `raw_miseq_data`*

-1. Run fastqc to allow manual inspection of the quality of sequences (optional)
+1. (Optional) Run fastqc to allow manual inspection of the quality of sequences

         mkdir fastqc_out
         fastqc -t 4 raw_miseq_data/* -o fastqc_out/

-2. 2.
-Stich paired end reads together (summary of stitching results are written to "pear_summary_log.txt") (~3 hours)
+2. Stich paired end reads together (summary of stitching results are written to "pear_summary_log.txt")

         run_pear.pl -p 4 -o stitched_reads raw_miseq_data/*

-3. Convert FASTQ stitched files to FASTA AND remove any sequences that have an 'N' in them. (~20 minutes)
+3. Convert FASTQ stitched files to FASTA AND remove any sequences that have an 'N' in them.

         run_fastq_to_fasta.pl -p -o fasta_files stitched_reads/*.assembled.*